AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 \end{bmatrix}
 $$

 So here's what I think is going on personally in my own thoughts.
-On the left hand si
+On the left hand side you take the row and multiply it with the same element position.
+So far example the